elm/compiler/README.md

     echo main = lift asText Mouse.position > main.elm
     elm-server

 The first two commands create a new directory and navigate into it.
-Then next command (wget) downloads the [elm-mini.js](https://raw.github.com/evancz/Elm/master/elm-mini.js) file which is the Elm runtime system.
-It is separate from the compiler for now.
+Then next command (wget) downloads the [elm-mini.js](https://raw.github.com/evancz/Elm/master/elm-mini.js) file which is the Elm runtime system and must be in the root directory of your Elm project.
 If you do not have wget, just follow [this link](https://raw.github.com/evancz/Elm/master/elm-mini.js) and download it directly.
 The 'echo' command places a simple program into 'main.elm'.
 The final command starts the Elm server at [localhost](http://localhost:8000/), allowing you to navigate to 'main.elm' and see your first program in action.

 Areas for further work:
 -----------------------